-St Mark's College recognises that there is social and legal recognition of responsible consumption of alcohol by adults.
-Students who are at College and over the age of 18 are legally entitled to purchase and consume alcohol.
+Students who are at the College and over the age of 18 are legally entitled to purchase and consume alcohol.
+Any service or consumption of alcohol must be done responsibly.

-However, the vast majority of behavioural problems in the College arise in the context of unwise or irresponsible decisions about the service and/or consumption of alcohol - some of these unwise decisions with significant adverse consequences for the student/s involved, other students, and the College.
+The vast majority of behavioural problems in the College arise in the context of unwise or irresponsible decisions about the service and/or consumption of alcohol.
+Some of these unwise decisions have significant adverse consequences for the student/s involved, other students, and the College.

-It is the responsibility of students to ensure that everything is done to minimise the harmful effects of alcohol and that the St Mark's College's Alcohol Policy (Appendix G) is adhered to and enforced.
-The aim of the Policy is to encourage students to make informed choices about the use of alcohol.
+It is the responsibility of students to ensure that everything is done to minimise the harmful effects of alcohol and that the College's Alcohol Policy (Appendix G) is adhered to and enforced.
+The aim of the Policy is to encourage students to make informed and responsible choices about the use of alcohol.

-Consumption of alcohol at St Mark's College must be seen in the wider context of a community recognition and concern about the harmful physical, behavioural and social effects of excessive alcohol consumption.
-The College holds the view that the excessive consumption of alcohol is not an acceptable rite of passage in itself and that such behaviour can lead to the point of harming self and/or others.
+Consumption of alcohol at St Mark's College must be seen in the wider context of community concern about the harmful physical, behavioural, and social effects of excessive alcohol consumption.
+The College holds the view that the excessive consumption of alcohol is not an acceptable rite of passage in itself, and that such behaviour can lead to considerable harm to oneself and/or others.

-The excessive use of alcohol does not diminish a resident's personal responsibility for observing community rules and expectations.
+The excessive use of alcohol does not diminish a resident student's personal responsibility for observing community rules and expectations.
 Intoxication is never an excuse for inappropriate behaviour.

-Under no circumstances is anyone under the age of 18 permitted to consume alcohol on College premises or at College events, and no individual is permitted to supply alcohol to someone under the age of 18.
+Under no circumstances is anyone under the age of 18 permitted to consume alcohol on College premises or at College or College-related events, and no individual is permitted to supply alcohol to someone under the age of 18.